 At ASCII, with every cycle the read-SFC is used to store the data that is in the buffer at request time in a parameterized receive data block.
 If a telegram is spread over various cycles, the data is overwritten.
 There is no reception acknowledgement.
-The communication procedure has to be

-An according Receive\ASCII FB may be found within the VIPA library in the service area of www.vipa.de.
+The communication procedure has to be controlled by the concerning user application.
+An according Receive_ASCII-FB may be found in the service area of www.vipa.de.